Community Learning and Development Youth Services

 Included in our provision are the following Learning Opportunities:

-- Schools Vocational Programme The Schools Vocational Programme provides a range of practical and vocational learning courses for young people aged 15 -18, who would benefit from additional experience and skills prior to leaving school.
+The Schools Vocational Programme provides a range of practical and vocational learning courses for young people aged 15-18, who would benefit from additional experience and skills prior to leaving school.

-- Youth Participation and Engagement We actively encourage young people to have their voices heard in West Lothian.
-We do this by supporting Members of the Scottish Youth Parliament, as well as local area and issue based forums.
+We actively encourage young people to have their voices heard in West Lothian.
+We do this by supporting our Members of the Scottish Youth Parliament, as well as local area and issue based forums.

-- Skills Training Programme Our Skills Training Programme is open to 16 to 19 year-old school leavers who need support to move into employment or training.
+Our Skills Training Programme is open to 16 to 24 year-old school leavers who need support to move into employment or training.

-- Activity Agreement /Helping Young People Engage (HYPE) HYPE is a skills based programme open to 16 - 19 year olds, who have an Activity Agreement to re-engage with learning.
+HYPE is a skills based programme open to 6 - 19 year olds, who have an Activity Agreement to re-engage with learning.
 Through a youth work approach, we support young people to develop their personal, social and work skills to progress into further education, training or employment.